mxstn/mxstn.github.io/_pages/about.md

 - finally, in my current job as research engineer at MED-EL, I am interested in python, statistics and developments in machine learning.

-Besides that, I enjoy playing electric guitar, attending concerts, and most recently dancing Lindy Hop :)
+Besides that, I enjoy playing guitar, attending concerts, and most recently dancing Lindy Hop :)

 In 2026 I will be defending my Dr. rer. nat. (~PhD) in mathematics at TUM, my main supervisor is [Christian Kuehn (multiscale and stochastic dynamics)](https://multiscale.systems) and my co-supervisor is [Hildeberto Jardón-Kojakhmetov (dynamical systems)](https://hildejk.xyz).
 My mathematical research is concerned with singularities in differential equations with two time-scales and geometric methods in the analysis of their dynamics.
 To get a glimpse of my mathematical research check out [my paper "the hyperbolic umbilic singularity in fast-slow systems"](https://iopscience.iop.org/article/10.1088/1361-6544/ad6bde).